 Solution Description

-This solution addresses the time synchronization Key Issue 7 by proposing additional optional message parameters to be added to the oneM2M primitives.
+This solution addresses the time synchronization Key Issue 7.

-In this proposal new message parameters can be used to advertise as well as compare the local times of a synchronizing CSE and its registrees, compute offsets, and adjust local times of the CSE and/or its registrees such that they remain synchronized with one another.
-These message parameters can be included in requests as well as in response messages, originated by the CSE or originated by the registrees.
+In this proposal, the Originating Timestamp message parameter is used to advertise as well as compare the current times of a CSE and the entities that communicate with it.
+The Originating Timestamp parameter can be used to share current times, compute time offsets, and adjust/correct times such that they remain synchronized with one another.
+The Originating Timestamp message parameter can be included in requests as well as in response messages originated by the CSE or the entities that communicate with it.

-When time synchronization services are enabled, the timing information might be included in all messages exchanged with a given registree, or only in select messages (e.g. one every n seconds or one in every n messages).
-This allows providing adequate information for maintaining proper synchronization without introducing unnecessary overhead.

 In this solution a Service Layer Ping message is also proposed, enabling the calculation of network latency for time compensation.
-In addition, registree entities can request the registrar CSE to perform the time compensation and correction on their behalf.

 Solution Applicability